Skip to main content

 • Check the current rules and regulations every time advice is provided.

-Audit-related negligence claims.
+Audit-related negligence claims

 The failures in the Carillion case were multi-faceted.
 Among these was a lack of challenge to Carillion’s management.
-The case serves as a cautionary tale for accounting professionals regarding the potential consequences of lapses in due diligence.
+The case serves as a cautionary tale for accounting professionals on the potential consequences of lapses in due diligence.

 Steps to mitigate risk: